Piaggio Si

-The Piaggio Sì is a moped produced by the Italian manufacturer Piaggio.
+The Piaggio Sì is a moped that was produced by the Italian manufacturer Piaggio.

 It received homologation on 20 November 1978 and was presented in Genoa on 1 February 1979.

-In the North American market it was sold by the American division of Piaggio, the Vespa of America Corporation, as Piaggio Vespa Si.
+In the North American market it was sold by the American division of Piaggio, the Vespa of America Corporation, as Piaggio Si.

 Description

 With engine derived from the contemporary Piaggio Ciao, it differed from it for the fork telescopic front, rear monoshock instead of rigid frame, for the headlights front and rear of different design, for the longer saddle, more comfortable and equipped with a small compartment under the saddle, and for the 4-spoke wheels.

 As for the engine, it differed only in the cylinder head of different design and with longer cooling fins.

 Furthermore, there is a version equipped with Variomatic, a solution that allows you to overcome slopes more easily by increasing the reduction ratio of the transmission system.